yassine-mdn/apm-agents-examples/README.md

 # apm-agents-examples

-Example of instrumentation which plugs in to the Elastic node Agent and instruments an application and a python client to simulate trafic
+Example of instrumentation which plugs in to the Elastic node & python Agent and instruments an application and a python client to simulate trafic

 ## Installation